sam-wagner/GNLP/README.md

 ## References
 This code can be used and modified however you like, the author simply asks that you reference the following in any published works:

-1. Wagner, Samuel Wagner, "Automated trajectory design for impulsive and low thrust interplanetary mission analysis" (2014), Graduate Theses and Dissertation, Paper XXXXX.
+1. Wagner, Samuel, "Automated trajectory design for impulsive and low thrust interplanetary mission analysis" (2014), Graduate Theses and Dissertation, Paper XXXXX.

-The following references for the modified NLP solvers should also be referenced in any published works.
+In addition, the following references for the modified NLP solvers should also be referenced in any published works.

 UNCMIN: